nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/dynamicgroup.md

 ### Creating Dynamic Groups in the UI

-Dynamic Groups can be created through the UI under _Organization > Groups > Dynamic Groups_ and clicking the "Add" button, or through the REST API.
+Dynamic Groups can be created through the UI under _Organization > Groups > Dynamic Groups_ and clicking the "Add" button.

 When creating a Dynamic Group, you must provide a unique **Name** for the group, select an **Object Type** (also known as content-type) of the objects that it will contain as members, for example `dcim.device`, and also select a **Group Type**, specifying which of the supported member assignment patterns will apply to this group.
 (Any given Dynamic Group can only use one such pattern; mixing assignment types within a single group is not permitted at this time.)
 You can also optionally provide a **Description** for the group, select a [**Tenant**](../core-data-model/tenancy/tenant.md) that the group applies to, and/or apply [**Tags**](tag.md) to it.